gnosis/safe-ios-legacy/docs/CodingGuidelines.rst

 Method arguments line breaks
 ----------------------------

-Put all arguments on the same line, or put each on a separate lines, breaking after comma.
+Put all arguments on the same line, or put each on a separate line, breaking after comma.

 Valid::